This post contains affiliate links. For more information, please read our disclosure policy.

 Bern also has several wonderful museums to visit.
 Natural History Museum, The Einstein Museum And The Historical Museum of Bern, and The Communication Museum are some of Bern’s interesting museums that you should visit during your holiday in Switzerland.

-Situated at the south of Lake Geneva, Geneva showcases both metropolis sophistication and natural beauty.
+Situated in the south of Lake Geneva, Geneva showcases both metropolis sophistication and natural beauty.
 The stunning views of Mont Blanc and Lake Geneva become the backdrop of hundreds of international organizations’ headquarters.

 Not only having a global and political significance, but Geneva is also a city of luxury.
-Lined with a great number of elegant boutiques, hotels, and jewelers.
+It is lined with a great number of elegant boutiques, hotels, and jewelers.
 Geneva certainly has become one of the best places to visit in Switzerland.

 Geneva is also filled with a lot of amazing landmarks and museums.
 One of its most famous landmarks is Jet d’Eau.
 It will pump water from the lake so that it will soar up to 145 meters in mid-air.
 You can have the best view of Jet d’Eau from Bains des Paquis.
 This is the locals’ favorite spot for a swim or a sauna.
 You can watch Jet d’Eau while enjoying some Swiss cuisine in one of the cafes located here in Bains des Paquis.

-The journey will take you to the highest train station in Europe, standing in the altitude of 3,454 meters above the sea level.
+The journey will take you to the highest train station in Europe, standing in an altitude of 3,454 meters above sea level.
 From the station, take an elevator to visit The Sphinx Observatory located at another 100 meters of height above the station.

 Not only does it serve as a weather station, but The Sphinx also houses several restaurants, viewing deck, souvenir shops, and an ice palace.
 Visiting this site will make your Switzerland travel unique.

-Another spot that you have to visit if you travel to Switzerland is Lucerne.
+Another spot that you have to visit if you travel to Switzerland in Lucerne.
 This old medieval town is the perfect spot for you to destress yourself.
-With its gorgeous surrounding, majestic landmarks, and car-free streets Lucerne has become one of the most favorite places to visit in Switzerland.
+With its gorgeous surroundings, majestic landmarks, and car-free streets, Lucerne has become one of the most favorite places to visit in Switzerland.

 One of the most distinctive landmarks in Lucerne is the Chapel Bridge, or locally known as Kapellbrucke.
 Running across the Reuss, this bridge was built in 1333.
 What unique about this bridge is that under the roof that covering it, there are around 100 paintings dated from the 17th century, depicting Lucerne’s history and the story of the saints.